Control of Multistability through Local Sensitivity Analysis: Application to Cellular Decision-making Networks: High-dimensional Generalization

 \begin{definition} An unstable equilibrium of model~\eqref{eq: gen high system} is called a {\em saddle point} if its stable manifold is $n-1$-dimensional and an {\em unstable equilibrium} otherwise \end{definition}

-\begin{assumption} The only attractors of model~\eqref{eq: gen high system} are exponentially stable equilibria with purely real simple eigenvalues.
-The basins of attractions of stable equilibria are separated by the union of the stable manifolds of saddle points. \end{assumption} Assumption~\ref{ass: separatrices} is generically satisfied, e.g., by gradient dynamical systems~\cite{hirsch1974differential} and monotone systems~\cite{smith2008monotone}.
+\begin{assumption} \RM{For all $x_0$, the trajectory $\varphi(x_0,t)$ of~\eqref{eq: gen high system} is bounded and the only attractors of~\eqref{eq: gen high system} are exponentially stable equilibria with real simple eigenvalues.
+The basins of attraction are separated by the union of the stable manifolds of saddle points and any heteroclinic trajectory from a saddle to a stable equilibrium is $K$-monotone for some orthant $K$.} \end{assumption}

+\RM{ Evidently, Assumption~\ref{ass: separatrices} is satisfied by one-dimensional dynamical systems.
+Another important class of dynamics satisfying this assumption are monotone dynamical systems with bounded trajectories~\cite[Theorem~2.6 and below]{smith1988systems}. }

 Under Assumption~\ref{ass: separatrices}, each stable equilibrium $x_0\in\R^n$ of model~\eqref{eq: gen high system} is surrounded by a set of saddle points $s_1,\ldots,s_l\in\R^n$, $l\leq n$, and associated stable and unstable manifolds, $\Ms_{s_i}$ and $\Mu_{s_i}$, $i=1,\ldots,l$, respectively.
 The union $\bigcup_{i=1}^l {\Ms_{s_i}}$ of the saddle stable manifolds defines the boundary of the basin of attraction of $x_0$.
-Each saddle unstable manifold $\Mu_{s_i}$ is a one-dimensional invariant set connecting $x_0$ and $s_i$ (see Figure~\ref{fig: 1d inv dynamics}).
+Each saddle unstable manifold $\Mu_{s_i}$ is \RM{the monotone heteroclinic trajectory} connecting $x_0$ and $s_i$ (see Figure~\ref{fig: 1d inv dynamics}).
 Let